spsquared/SPARK_Future-Engineers_2023/DOCS.md

 For the first 9 frames, we search for a gap on the wall to find if we are going clockwise or counterclockwise.
 Using `numpy.diff`, we can find differences in the wall heights.
 After this, we use `numpy.argmax` to find the first large difference.

+Categorizing walls:

+There are 4 possible categories of walls: Left, Center, Right, and Unknown.
+The slope of the wall relative to the car is calculated.
+If the slope is relatively small and the wall is in front of the car, the wall gets classified as a center wall.
+Otherwise, if the slope is small but it is behind the car, the wal gets classified as Unknown.
+If the wall is to the left of the car, it is a left wall, if it is to the right, it is a right wall.

+Filtering Traffic Signals:

+We find the largest pillar.
+If there are multiple pillars in the same spot we take the average of their positions.

+Calculating steering:

+We calculate the average distance to the left walls, center walls, and right walls.
+Based on the relative angles of the walls to the car, we can calculate the angle of the car relative to the map.
+There are 3 cases for steering:

+1. Center wall < 110cm
+2. We are Uturning
+3. Default case

+In case 1, if there is no pillar detected, the car will keep straight and turn when the center wall is less than 70cm away.
+If there is a pillar detected, the car will turn when the pillar is close enough to pass in front or behind it.

+In case 2, the car uses a precalculated set of instructions for making the 3 point turn.

+In case 3, if there is no pillar detected, the car will keep straight.
+If there is a pillar, the car will calculate a tangent to the circle of radius 20cm centered on the pillar.
+The car calculates the left tangent for green pillars and right tangent for red pillars.
+Then, the car tries to keep itself pointed towards that tangent point.

 MAITIAN EXPLAIN ALGORITHM bETTER SO I CAN WRITE DOCUMENTATION???

 # Code Documentation